jefarrell/Mapping_Instagram_Data/README.md

 > 6. Save our cleaned data to geoJSON files for use on the web

+### Example Usage:
-## I developed this process to make a visualization of [National Parks Photography](https://github.com/jefarrell/National_Park_Visualization).
+I developed this process to make a visualization of [National Parks Photography](https://github.com/jefarrell/National_Park_Visualization).
+Check it out!